 - Flower Boy Next Door: The freelance copyeditor who no longer leaves her apartment and lives draped in a sleeping bag surrounded by a mess of books and empty water bottles.
 She is voyeuristically in love with her neighbor Rear Window style binoculars and all when one day, the guy’s brother finally notices her spying.
 The extroverted self-proclaimed cupid is able to bring her life back into the outside world again.

-- Marry Him if You Dare: 32 year-old call center worker not confident enough to pursue her dreams of being a television writer has no clue what kind of future she is stumbling into.
-Its so dire her future self finds a way to time travel back to the present to bitch slap her into another future.
+- Marry Him if You Dare: A 32-year-old call center worker not confident enough to pursue her dreams of being a television writer has no clue what kind of future she is stumbling into.
+It’s so dire her future self finds a way to time travel back to the present to bitch slap her into another future.

 The scene represents a turning point for both characters.
-One is on the brink of suicide and the other on the brink of falling in love.
+One is on the brink of suicide and the other, on the brink of falling in love.
 The movement from one end to the other is brilliant.
 She solemnly sleepwalks toward the ocean in her PJs looking like someone who has lost her mind.
 He sees her and immediately picks up the phone to dial for security to report a potential suicide attempt.
-However she stops in her tracks and then he retracts from his call.
+However, she stops in her tracks, and then he retracts from his call.
 The scene now becomes inspirational.
-Both are unsure what he or she will do and the viewers are also unsure what is going to happen.
+Both are unsure of what he or she will do, and the viewers are also unsure of what is going to happen.
 She now becomes a muse causing him to pick up his art medium, the video camera.
-She in turn does what she is best at (until now), getting distracted into silliness as she notices the cutest illuminated goldfishes and starts to play with them.
-He now has his video subject and zooms in on her scar… a signal that he finds it beautiful.
-She somehow gets inspired to be fearless and takes off her shirt to dive into the ocean and really play.
-At this point, he stops recording as he doesn’t want to to be perverted but remain a gentleman.
-She has chosen life and he has fallen in love.
+She, in turn, does what she is best at (until now), getting distracted into silliness as she notices the cutest illuminated goldfishes and starts to play with them.
+He now picks up has his video camera and zooms in on her scar… a signal that he finds it beautiful.
+She somehow gets inspired to become fearless and takes off her shirt to dive into the ocean and really play.
+At this point, he stops recording as he doesn’t want to be perverted but remain a gentleman.
+She has chosen life, and he has fallen in love.